 What Is It like To Live And Work In Tallinn As A Software Engineer?

-Always wanted to move your tech career to Estonia?
-Or never even thought about it?
-Either way, you should definitely consider Tallinn, one of Europe's hottest startup hubs, as a potential relocation destination.
-In this interview, Vita A. shared her experience about living and working in Tallinn as a software developer.
+Are you planning on living in Estonia?
+You should definitely consider Tallinn, one of Europe's hottest startup hubs, as a relocation destination.
+In this interview, Vita A. shared her experience of living and working in Tallinn as a software developer.
+You’ll learn from her there are plenty of developer jobs in Tallinn.
+Read on.

 Short bio